 In addition to the &Pillow, the company also sells sheets, a mattress protector, and a bed frame.
-You can purchase all products online via their website (and some are available on Amazon).
+Customers can purchase all products online via their website (and some are available on Amazon).
 They also have brick and mortar stores in Arizona and one in Seattle.

 Check out our full review of the Tuft & Needle mattress.

 The pillow comes in two sizes: Standard and King.
 Both pillows feature a 5″ height profile.
 I reviewed the Standard size pillow.

 The core of the pillow is a solid piece of ventilated T&N Adaptive Foam.
-Tuft & Needle says this is the same foam that is found in the top layer of Tuft & Needle’s mattress, but it is formulated slightly differently because you need “a little bit of a different support in a pillow than you would a mattress.”
+Tuft & Needle says this is the same foam that is found in the top layer of Tuft & Needle’s mattress, but it is formulated slightly differently because sleepers need “a little bit of different support in a pillow than you would a mattress.”

 Nevertheless, the T&N Adaptive Foam should still have the same benefits and properties as the foam in the top layer of the mattress.

 Tuft & Needle says they engineered their Adaptive Foam based on customer feedback and that it should contain the best attributes of memory foam and latex foam.

 It definitely has a lightweight feel that is immediately responsive.
-The more pressure you apply to the pillow, the more it is designed to react and provide support.
+The more pressure one applies to the pillow, the more it is designed to react and provide support.

-The cover is a white knit with a texture and pattern.
+The cover is a white knit with texture and pattern.
 It’s made of a blend of materials (though more than half of it is polyester).
 It does include Tencel, a sustainable fiber that is regenerated from wood cellulose.
 It’s got a similar feel to rayon or bamboo fibers but it’s more environmentally friendly and is known for breathability.

 - Soft, removable, and washable outer cover